Hydrodynamics of noncircular vortices in beams of light and other two-dimensional fluids: Paraxial/Schr odinger Tilted Vortices

 The total vortex deformation, $\FLC$, is then represented by the matrix

-As shown in the top row of Fig. \ref{Deformation_Primer}, such deformations can be viewed as vertically stretching an initially circular vortex by $\sec\theta$, followed by a counter-clockwise (CCW) rotation by an angle of $\xi$.
-An equivalent deformation perspective is shown in the bottom row, where the circular vortex is viewed as a reference configuration.

-Elliptical vortices can also be viewed as a projection of a two-dimensional vortex that resides in a primed frame such that the vortex is in the $\{x',y'\}$ plane with $z'$ as its axis of symmetry.
-The projection axis onto the transverse plane is along the $z'$ coordinate line.
-The primed frame is obtained by rotating the original coordinate frame by $\xi$ about the z-axis followed by a rotation of the frame by $\theta$ about the new x-axis.
+A useful way to visualize a vortex deformed according to Eq. (\ref{F0}) is to view $\xi$ and $\theta$ as describing the orientation of a virtual construct, a circular vortex with a symmetry axis that is tilted with respect to the direction of beam propagation.
+This is shown in Fig. \ref{zprime_projection}, where a primed coordinate system is introduced with the symmetry axis of the construct as $z'$.
+Projection onto the transverse plane is carried out along this axis.
+The primed frame is obtained by rotating the original coordinate frame by $\xi$ about the $z$ axis followed by a rotation of the frame by $\theta$ about the new $x$ axis.
 The Euler matrix associated with these two rotations is

-A comparison of Eq. \ref{F0} and Eq. \ref{Rtot} shows that the inverse transpose of planar deformation, $\FLCinvtrans$, is just the x,y-projection of a three-dimensional rotation, ${\bf R}_{\rm 3D}$.
-A vortex in the primed plane has an elliptical projection in original transverse plane, and vortices are completely characterized by their in-plane position and two-angles of orientation: $\{{\bf r}_\perp, {\bf R}_{\rm 3D} \}$.
-This \emph{tilted vortex} perspective endows the system with an additional (gauge) freedom that simplifies analyses and offers intuition in the understanding and control of vortex dynamics.
+A comparison of Eqs. (\ref{F0}) and (\ref{Rtot}) shows that the inverse transpose of planar deformation $\FLCinvtrans$ is just the ($x,y$) projection of a three-dimensional rotation ${\bf R}_{\rm 3D}$.
+A vortex in the primed plane has an elliptical projection in the original transverse plane, and vortices are completely characterized by their in-plane position and two angles of orientation $\{{\bf r}_\perp, {\bf R}_{\rm 3D} \}$.
+This \emph{virtual tilted vortex} perspective simplifies analyses and offers intuition into the understanding and control of vortex dynamics.

 The continuum analysis of tilted vortices can be extended to quantify vortex orientation associated with an arbitrary paraxial field.
 Take the gradient of $\psi = \pbg \pLC$ and evaluate the result at the vortex center.
 Since $\pLC = 0$ there, this gives $\gs\psi = \psi_{bg} \gs\pLC$, which is equivalent to